Resumes and Applications

 This page includes resources to help you create and refine your resumes, cover letters, thank you notes, and graduate school applications.
 It also includes information about employer research and preparing for interviews.

-For additional information about interviewing, including handouts, visit our Networking page.
+For additional information about interviewing, including information sheets, visit the Career Development Center networking page.

 Resume resources and handouts

 A resume is the first piece of information about you a potential employer will see, so it’s crucial that it is prepared well.
 Meeting with a career counselor to review your resume is a great way to get specific feedback and tailor the document to the position you want.

 In addition to a resume, employers typically ask you to submit a list of references when you apply to a position.
 The list should be comprised of people who know you well and can speak to your skills and abilities.
 Be sure to choose them wisely.

 There is no “right” or “wrong” way to craft a resume, but the more time spent organizing the information you would like to present, the more likely your resume will ensure an accurate reflection of who you are.

 The more you recognize who you are and what your accomplishments have been, the more you develop your ability to project an accurate reflection of your experiences and unique skills.

 A resume is not a generic description.
 It is about your unique skills and experiences, and it's for the specific employer you are trying to persuade.
 Use job descriptions to your advantage and think about what skills and experiences may be valuable to what the employer needs.

 Your goals will change throughout your life and so will your career objectives.
 Think about the field you would like to work in and consider why you would like to work in this field.
 Tailor your career objectives to your interests now.

 Employers do not want to know about every activity you have participated in over the years or every class you received a good grade in, so eliminate extraneous details.
 If you had 20 seconds to tell an employer about yourself, what would you highlight?